hunterxcobby/alx-low_level_programming/README.md

 + This repository and all of its contents are works/solutions that I came up with for the tasks assigned to me as a learner of the C language.
 + Contributions are allowed and will be taken into consideration.
 + With that being said please let me know if I missed something.
-+ I am up for corrections.
++ I am up for corrections..

 ## Contact